hellroy/layneharris_sanity/README.md

 Make sure that after `/app` is deployed the `.env` file in `/studio` is updated with its deployment URL under `SANITY_STUDIO_PREVIEW_URL`.

 And `/app` has a `.env` file with `NUXT_SANITY_STUDIO_URL` that points to the Studio's deployment URL.

+## Timeline of Issues and Solutions

+### Importing @nuxtjs/sanity Module Error

+#### Problem: The @nuxtjs/sanity module was causing issues when included in the project

+Solution: Ensured the module was correctly installed and moved it to dependencies instead of devDependencies.

+### Invalid Schema Loading Error

+#### Problem: Errors were encountered loading schemas from json.schemastore.org

+Solution: Ignored the errors related to the schema store URL and focused on other parts of the setup.

+### Fetching Stickers Data from Sanity

+#### Problem: Unable to properly fetch and display sticker data from Sanity

+Solution: Corrected the GROQ query and ensured the fetched data structure matched expectations.

+### Ordering Data in GROQ Query

+#### Problem: Difficulty ordering sticker data by name in descending order

+Solution: Updated the GROQ query to correctly order the data as required.

+### Styling and Hover Effects for Stickers

+#### Problem: Hover effects on stickers were not working as expected

+Solution: Adjusted CSS and Vue logic to ensure hover effects applied correctly to sticker images.

+### Flipping Stickers on Click

+#### Problem: Stickers were not flipping when clicked

+Solution: Used Vue's reactivity system to track and update the state of each sticker, allowing them to flip on click.

+### Contact Form Submission Handling

+#### Problem: Contact form submissions were not properly handled, and API endpoints were not accessible in production

+Solution: Updated the form submission logic to use environment-specific API URLs and ensured correct deployment configurations on Netlify.

+### Mail Configuration with Nodemailer

+#### Problem: Issues with sending emails using Gmail SMTP due to incorrect credentials

+Solution: Generated an app-specific password for Gmail and updated the environment variables accordingly.

+### Deploying Serverless Functions on Netlify

+#### Problem: Serverless functions were not recognized in production, leading to 404 errors

+Solution: Verified the functions directory and ensured correct deployment paths in the Netlify configuration.

+### Handling POST Requests in Serverless Functions

+#### Problem: Errors reading the request method and body in serverless functions

+Solution: Adjusted the serverless function to correctly parse and handle the HTTP request and response objects.

+### Testing and Debugging in Production

+#### Problem: Difficulty debugging issues specific to the production environment

+Solution: Used tools like Postman to directly test the API endpoints and reviewed logs for detailed error messages.

+### Environment Variables Configuration

+#### Problem: Missing or incorrectly configured environment variables caused runtime errors

+Solution: Ensured all necessary environment variables were set correctly in both local and production environments, particularly in the Netlify dashboard.